dominiccoey/essays/elbo/index.md

 | [_Free-energy theory of the brain_](https://www.nature.com/articles/nrn2787)  | approximate the posterior $z \mid x$  | sensory data  | state of the world  | parameterizes distribution of $x \mid z$ | parameterizes approximate posterior |

-[^2]: [Normalizing flows](https://en.wikipedia.org/wiki/Flow-based_generative_model) are a different approach, which doesn't compromise on exact likelihood evaluation.
+[^2]: [Normalizing flows](https://en.wikipedia.org/wiki/Flow-based_generative_model) are a different approach, which retain exact likelihood evaluation.
 They seek to specify a class of distributions such that this is still possible, but which is large and flexible enough to model the data well.

 [^3]: Why not just evaluate the marginal density itself directly by Monte Carlo?
 If we can evaluate $p_\theta(x \mid z)$ easily, we can get an unbiased estimate of $p_\theta(x)$ by taking iid samples $z_1,\ldots, z_n$ from $p(z)$, and calculating $\tfrac{1}{n}\sum_{i = 1}^n p_\theta(x \mid z_i)$.
 Unfortunately this may be too high variance.
 Consider image data—almost no latent variables $z$ will generate anything close to a given image $x$, so for every $x$ $p_\theta(x \mid z_i)$ will be close to zero with extremely high probability.
 ELBO avoids this, by averaging over the conditional distribution $q_\phi(z \mid x)$.
 This concentrates probability mass on $z$ values most likely to have generated $x$, so we won't be averaging over a bunch of terms almost all of which are zero.